Operating Cycle

 Credit Sales

-It is the portion of total sales that is sold for credit to accounts receivables.
+It is the portion of total sales that are sold for credit to accounts receivables.

 Average Accounts Receivables